 More history flashed by, quicker than Rose could place- even with superior Time Lord senses.
 “No.” It concluded again.

 “Okay.
 One more, just one…” He began buttoning his top button.
 “Is this world protected? ” In front of them all the aliens that have ever come to Earth popped up, a lot of which Rose was there for, and she couldn’t swallow around the lump in her throat.
 “Because you’re not the first aliens to come here.
 And what you’ve got to ask yourselves is: what happened to them?”
-He said dramatically, walking off to grab the last articles of clothing he needed.
+He asked dramatically, walking off to grab the last articles of clothing he needed.
 While his back was turned all his past regenerations appeared, and tears sprung to Rose’s eyes at the last two… The Doctor walked through the hologram of his previous face to make a point, and Rose laughed on her tears.
-He was wearing a tweed jacket with elbow pads… and a bowtie- looking dorky and adorable and … sexy as hell facing down the alien ship.
+He was wearing a tweed jacket with leather elbow pads… and a bowtie- looking dorky and adorable and … sexy as hell facing down the alien ship.
 “Hello.
 I’m The Doctor.”
 He said casually, all bow legged and floppy haired- energy practically radiating off of him.

 “Basically… Run.”
 He said severely, despite the smile at the corners of his mouth.
 The eyeball studied him frantically and then zoomed back to it’s place on the ship, flying away quicker than it had the first time in the face of The Doctor.
 Rose ran up to him through the wind and threw her arms around his neck, laughing as he picked her up and swung her around.
 Between them something burned in his coat pocket and they jumped apart so Rose could pull it out.
 In her palm sat two glowing new TARDIS keys.
 They grinned manically at each other and ran for their home- faster than they had all day.